Hindustani phonology: Suprasegmental features

 Stress is on the heaviest syllable of the word, and in the event of a tie, on the last such syllable.
-If all syllables are light, the penultimate is stressed.
-However, the final mora of the word is ignored when making this assignment (Hussein 1997) [or, equivalently, the final syllable is stressed either if it is extra-heavy, and there is no other extra-heavy syllable in the word or if it is heavy, and there is no other heavy or extra-heavy syllable in the word].
+However, the final mora of the word is ignored when making this assignment, so if all syllables are light, the penult is stressed (Hussein 1997) [or, equivalently, the final syllable is stressed either if it is extra-heavy and there is no other extra-heavy syllable in the word or if it is heavy, and there is no other heavy or extra-heavy syllable in the word].
 For example, with the ignored mora in parentheses: